cjewett1/easy-myoozik/README.md

 I was able to use BandsInTown's API to access artists information regarding concerts, but that was for 3 months only, which sadly expired in June.
 I have created my own endpoint using next.js, but it is very limited as of now.
 The artists that I have information for are:

-Taylor Swift
+Taylor Swift,
-Metallica
+Metallica,
-The Beatles
+The Beatles,
-Charli XCX
+Charli XCX,
-The Weeknd
+The Weeknd,

 As long as those artists are searched, the app with still function as intended.
 Rather than expand this, I am going to start creating my next app.
 I just wanted the site to remain functional even with the loss of API access.
 Thanks for reading!